ACM CHI 2026 Workshop on

 Submissions are single-blind reviewed; i.e., submissions must include the author’s names and affiliation.
 The workshop's organizing and program committees will review the submissions and accepted papers will be presented at the workshop.
 We ask that at least one of the authors of each accepted position paper attends the workshop.
 Presenting authors must register for the workshop and at least one full day of the conference.

 Submissions must be original and relevant contributions to the workshop's theme.
-Each paper should directly and explicitly address how it speaks to the workshops goals and themes.
-Pro-tip: direct mapping to a question or goal posed above will help.
-We are looking for position papers that take a well-justified stance and can generate productive and lively discussions during the workshop.
-Examples include, but not limited to, position papers that include research summaries, literature reviews, industrial perspectives, real-world approaches, study results, or work-in-progress research projects.
+Each paper should directly and explicitly address how it speaks to the workshop's goals and themes.
+Pro-tip: direct mapping to a question or workshop goal posed will help.
+Examples include, but not limited to, papers that include research summaries, literature reviews, industrial perspectives, real-world approaches, study results, or work-in-progress research projects.
+At the very least, submissions will be hosted on the website in line with what we have done for past years.

 Submission pro tips: